 In a yet melancholy tone, the speaker reveals the outcome of this feeling of meaninglessness and hopelessness in mankind.
 Women, he portrays as expressing this feeling in bursts of anger.
 Men, he portrays as numbing the feeling by drinking away their sobriety.

-In these lines, the speakers expresses the earnest desire to find that one person with whom to experience life and give of themselves to one another spiritually, emotionally, and physically.
+In these lines of Alone with Everybody, the speakers expresses the earnest desire to find that one person with whom to experience life and give of themselves to one another spiritually, emotionally, and physically.
 But, as the speaker concludes, “nobody finds the one”.
 Instead, they continue to go from one person to the next, “crawling in and out of beds” and they continue to feel lonely.

 These lines give the reader expression for that sense of deepest loneliness that has already been felt.
 They give expression to a feeling of meaninglessness.
 These words essentially suggest that human beings are nothing more than flesh covering bone, by instinct search for more flesh.
 The speaker continues,